 OGM-DxTM Postnatal Whole Genome SV is a laboratory developed test (LDT) that detects structural variants (SVs) across the genome and provides comprehensive testing for most common and rare chromosomal abnormalities.

-This LDT utilizes optical genome mapping (OGM), a technique that provides genome-wide assessment of all classes of SVs, including: aneuploidies, large and small copy number variants, and unbalanced rearrangements including insertions, inversions, and translocations.
+This LDT utilizes optical genome mapping (OGM), a technique that provides genome-wide assessment of all classes of SVs, including: aneuploidies, large and small copy number variants, and balanced and unbalanced rearrangements including insertions, inversions, and translocations.
 This assay may be indicated for individuals who have diagnoses, such as:

 OGM-DxTM Postnatal Whole Genome SV reports will include a whole genome analysis of SVs as well as a screen for Fragile X Syndrome (only CGG repeat expansions >250 will be reported).